manyfold3d/manyfold/README.md

 ## Developer Documentation

 Manyfold is open source software, and we encourage contributions!
-If you want to get involved, read this document, which explains how to get up and running.
+If you want to get involved, follow the guidance below, which explains how to get up and running.
 Then take a look at our [good first issue](https://github.com/manyfold3d/manyfold/labels/good%20first%20issue) tag for tasks that might suit newcomers to the codebase, or take a look at our [development roadmap](https://github.com/orgs/manyfold3d/projects/1).

 ### Application architecture